mehmetbayik/Alzheimer-MRI-Prediction-from-Scratch/README.md

 ### Logistic Regression

-Logistic Regression implemented without using any ML libraries.
+Logistic Regression implemented using Python, Numpy and Pandas without using any ML specific libraries.

-I plan to use Logistic Regression method for first algorithm in this project.
-It is not the best method but still it will be good for comparison after extracting data from images.

 ### Support Vector Machine

-Support Vector Machine implemented without using any ML libraries.
+Support Vector Machine implemented using Python, Numpy and Pandas without using any ML specific libraries.

-Support vector machines can be powerful tool for multiclass classification.
-Training time can be higher than other methods, but it can get more accurate results when compared to Regression.

 ### Neural Network

-Neural Network implemented without using any ML libraries.
+Neural Networks implemented using Python, Numpy and Pandas without using any ML specific libraries.

-Neural networks will be the third algorithm that will use.
-In conclusion, I think that this method will be best method when we compare their accuracies and time efficiency.
-Writing Neural Network from scratch might be challenging.
-If I can, I will use CNN or ResNet, but I am not sure if I can write these algorithms from scratch.

 ## Dataset